 A DU test can be a helpful diagnostic tool for growers.
 DU tests are conducted after an irrigation system is established to create a baseline to compare to in subsequent tests.
-DU is measured by calculating the uniformity of water distribution across emitters, measured as a percentpercentage.
+DU is measured by calculating the uniformity of water distribution across emitters, measured as a percentage.
 The target for vineyards is greater than 95 percent (Burt, 2004).
 When DU is low (below 85 percent) parts of the vineyard tend to be overwatered, which in addition to wasting water can degrade winegrape quality.
 According to industry standards, DU tests should be performed at a minimum of once every three to five years to identify and remedy inefficiencies.

 DU issues can be addressed by performing appropriate maintenance, including backwashing and filter cleaning, flushing of lines, and monitoring pump pressures (Zellman, 2016).
 DU tests range in cost from 1,200-2,000 per field (JAIN by Rivulis, 2020; Garcia, M., 2023).
-It is estimated that vineyards could reduce 18 percent of applied water for those with a DU of 90 percent and reduce 46 percent of applied water for those with a DU of 70 percent (Zellman, 2016).
+It is estimated that vineyards could reduce 18 percent of applied water for those with a DU of 90 percent and reduce 46 percent of applied water for those with a DU of 90 percent and reduce 46 percent of applied water for those with a DU of 70 percent (Zellman, 2016).
 A more conservative range of 9 - 23 percent is applied.
 While the water savings vary greatly by vineyard and DU result, this represents a significant opportunity to reduce applied water.

 Table 3-6.
-DU Cost Summary Practice Water Savings Potential, % Upfront Costs (\$) O&M Costs (\$/year) Distribution Uniformity Test 9 - 23% \$1,200 - \$2,000 per field Varies based on maintenance needed
+DU Cost Summary Practice Water Savings Potential, % Upfront Costs (\$) O&M Costs (\$/year Distribution Uniformity Test 9 - 23% \$1,200 - \$2,000 per field Varies based on maintenance needed